Goalpost-gg/goalpost-base/README.md

 ### Creating an integral social gaming platform

 Easy to Learn, Fun to Play: GOALPOST is designed for ease of access and enjoyment, making it perfect for social play.
 Its engaging mechanics ensure high levels of excitement and satisfaction, fostering long-term player retention.

-Unique Social Experience: Unlike many blockchain games, GOALPOST offers a social, interactive experience where players can compete, collaborate, and earn together.
+Unlike many blockchain games, GOALPOST offers a social, interactive experience where players can compete, collaborate, and earn together.

 ## How to play